M Montreal 9/10

 Nothing stood out as dirty.
 The rooms, bathrooms, and communal areas we cleaned regularly by staff.
 We found a few dark hairs on the mattress when we took the sheets off, and on the blanket (thankfully it was too hot to use this anyway).

-There was only 1 bathroom in our 14-bed dorm room, but the communal bathrooms were only a 30 second walk away, and there were plenty of showers, so you we never queuing up.
+There was only 1 bathroom in our 14-bed dorm room, but the communal bathrooms were only a 30-second walk away, and there were plenty of showers, so you were never queuing up.

 M Montréal was located just off the gay village high street, where you could find a range of restaurants, bars and shops.
 Only a 20-minute walk into Downtown Montréal or Notre Dame and about 45-minute walk to Mont-Royal.